JoostImpink/fama-french-industry/README.md

 #### Sample usage

 Download the repository and move it into your SAS folder structure, e.g. `\yourproject\SAS\git\fama-french`.
-Then, use as follows, assuming your code is in `yourproject\SAS'.
+Then, use as follows, assuming your code is in `yourproject\SAS`.

     /* load macro */
     include 'git/fama-french/SAS/Siccodes49.sas';